 What Data Do I Use?

 First, what is “CRM data?”

 According to Dave Helmreich, COO of LiveIntent, CRM data has “traditionally been what marketers and advertisers hold as first-party data.
-This includes things such as email addresses, phone numbers (which are hashed or anonymized for third-party use), marketing activity, and more.”
+This includes things such as email addresses, phone numbers (which are hashed or encrypted for third-party use), marketing activity, and more.”

 Once you secure access to the records you want to use, you have to make sure they’re accurate in order for them to be useful.